Clarkson Wright and Jakes Ltd Banner Image

 Restriction of processing

-The right to require us to restrict processing of your personal data—in certain situations, eg if you contest the accuracy of the data
+You have the right to ask us to limit how we use your personal data—in certain situations, eg if you contest the accuracy of the data

 Data portability